Edward-Hutapea/Edward-Hutapea/README.md

 💼 **Work Experience**

 Project Manager in multi projects of Soil Investigation Works in Singapore with budget upto S$ 2,000,000.
-Lead the engineering team upto 40 engineers/technicians/workers
+Lead the project team daily which consist of upto 40 engineers/technicians/workers